 In order to save players a fortune in battery costs, Sega released both an optional rechargeable battery pack that clipped to a player's belt and the Powerback, a rechargeable unit that fastens on to the back of the Game Gear console and allowed up to 8 hours of play.

-Several peripherals were manufactured for the Game Gear system.
+Several accessories were manufactured.
 The "Gear to Gear" cable linked two systems together to allow two players at once.
 The "Car Gear adapter" plugged into car cigarette lighters.
 "Super Wide Gear" was an accessory that magnified the Game Gear screen.
 The TV Tuner Unit converted the Game Gear Screen into a portable television set.

 The Game Gear sold well for Sega but it did not become a phenomenon like Game Boy.
 In 1991 Sega sold over 500,000 units.
 In 1992 Sega sold 900,000 portable consoles.